miguno/akka-mock-scheduler/README.md

-    [info]   + And it should not run again before its next interval [info]   + And it should run again at its next interval (run #3) [info]   + And it should have run 103 times after the initial delay and 102 intervals [info] - should run tasks in order
-    [info]   + Given a time with a scheduler
+    [info]   + And it should not run again before its next interval [info]   + And it should run again at its next interval (run #3) [info]   + And it should have run 103 times after the initial delay and 102 intervals [info] - should run tasks with different delays in order [info]   + Given a time with a scheduler
     [info]   + And and an execution context
     [info]   + When I schedule a recurring task A [info]   + And I schedule a one-time task B to run when A has already been run a couple of times [info]   + Then A should run before B
-    [info]   + And A should continue to run after B finished [info] - should run one-time tasks in order of their registration with the scheduler [info]   + Given a time with a scheduler
+    [info]   + And A should continue to run after B finished [info] - should run tasks that are scheduled for the same time in order of their registration with the scheduler [info]   + Given a time with a scheduler
     [info]   + And and an execution context
-    [info]   + When I schedule a one-time task A [info]   + And I then schedule a one-time task B to run at the same time as A [info]   + Then A should run before B
+    [info]   + When I schedule a one-time task A [info]   + And I then schedule a recurring task B whose initial run is scheduled at the same time as A [info]   + And I then schedule a one-time task C to run at the same time as A [info]   + Then A should run before B, and B should run before C [info] - should support recursive scheduling
-    [info] - should, for tasks that are scheduled for the same time, run one-time tasks before subsequent runs of recurring tasks
     [info]   + Given a time with a scheduler
     [info]   + And and an execution context
-    [info]   + When I schedule a recurring task A [info]   + And I schedule two one-time tasks B and C, which are scheduled at the same time as A's recurring runs [info]   + Then B and C should happen before the recurring runs of A [info] - should support recursive scheduling
+    [info]   + When I schedule a task A that schedules another task B [info]   + And I advance the time so that A was already run (and thus B is now registered with the scheduler) [info]   + Then B should be run with the configured delay (which will happen in one of the next ticks of the scheduler) [info] - should not run a cancelled task
     [info]   + Given a time with a scheduler
     [info]   + And and an execution context
+    [info]   + When I schedule a one-time task
+    [info]   + And I cancel the task before its execution time [info]   + Then the task should not run
+    [info] TaskSpec:
+    [info] Task
+    [info] - a task is smaller than another task with a larger delay [info]   + Given an instance
-    [info]   + When I schedule a task A that schedules another task B [info]   + And I advance the time so that A was already run (and thus B is now registered with the scheduler) [info]   + Then B should be run with the configured delay (which will happen in one of the next ticks of the scheduler) [info] VirtualTimeSpec:
+    [info]   + When compared to a second instance that runs later [info]   + Then the first instance is greater than the second [info]   + And the second instance is smaller than the first [info] - for two tasks with equal delays, the one with the smaller id is less than the other [info]   + Given an instance
+    [info]   + When compared to second instance with a larger id [info]   + Then the first instance is greater than the second [info]   + And the second instance is smaller than the first [info] - tasks with equal delays and equal ids are equal [info]   + Given an instance
+    [info]   + When compared to another with the same delay and id [info]   + Then it returns true
+    [info] VirtualTimeSpec:
     [info] VirtualTime
     [info] - should start at time zero